RWUSTC/RW-s-Sparse-Matrix-RREF/README.md

 ### Installation

 * When installing, put the SparseRREF.so to your /usr/local/lib (recommended,for the spasm library is located in the same place), and put folder SparseRREF to your /usr/local/Wolfram/Mathematica/12.X/Packages/.
-*  If not work, add the following codes to your init.m (to get the path to this file, simply use        FileNameJoin[{$UserBaseDirectory, "Kernel", "init.m"}]) (replace the path with yours in the codes)
+*  If not work, add the following codes to your init.m (to get the path to this file, simply use        FileNameJoin[{$UserBaseDirectory, "Kernel", "init.m"}])

     $SparseRREFPath = "Your/Installation/Path/to/SparseRREF"